 - A predetermined amount of spousal maintenance.

 Prenuptial agreements do not cover custody of children or child support payments.
-Other provisions such as clauses about a person’s weight, frequency of sex, household cleanliness and infidelity punishments are sometimes included, but they are often deemed unenforceable.
+Other provisions such as clauses about a person’s weight, frequency of sex, household cleanliness and infidelity punishments are sometimes included, but they are often deemed unenforceable by courts.
 Prenuptial agreements are predominantly used for the financial arrangements of a couple.

 How Do I Obtain a Prenuptial Agreement?